FizzyElt/leetcode-solution/README.md

 * 101 Symmetric Tree
 * 117 Populating Next Right Pointers in Each Node II
 * 821 Shortest Distance to a Character
+* 1455 Check If a Word Occurs As a Prefix of Any Word in a Sentence